mohamedhassan218/computer-security-algorithms/README.md

 This repository aims to offer robust implementations of essential computer security algorithms.
 These algorithms are fundamental and basics to learn about the computer security.

-Each algorithm is in separated folder, inside it you'll find two files one for encryption and the other to decryption.
+Each algorithm is in separated folder, inside it you'll find three files one for encryption, another to decryption and a `main.m` file that test the two functions with the expected output.

-If you clicked any algorithm, you'll find a short video to catch the main idea of the algorithm.
+If you clicked on any algorithm form the list here, you'll find a short video to get the main idea of the algorithm.

 ## Features